Why track a car?

 Theres a lot you can do on your own.
-The availability and relative affordability of spy equipment means you can solve a lot of issues without splashing out on professional help.
-However, in some scenarios it may be best to call on a professional.
-For example, to insulate yourself from legal action, you may find its more suitable to engage a trained, licensed and experienced private detective in order to carry out research and surveillance work on your behalf.
+The availability and relative affordability of spy equipment enable you can solve a lot of issues without splashing out on professional help.
+However, in some scenarios, it may be best to call on a professional.
+For example, to insulate yourself from legal action, you may find it more suitable to engage a trained, licensed and experienced private detective in order to carry out research and surveillance work on your behalf.

 Is it legal?

 Engaging a professional surveillance expert is entirely legal.
 What they do while conducting surveillance on your behalf is not within your control.
 So assuming you have briefed them correctly and instructed them to use legal means of surveillance only, you are legally not at risk.
 Always remember to keep things in writing so you can demonstrate at a later date if necessary that you requested surveillance by legal means.
 Provided the target is not unduly approached or intimidated, discreetly following someone and documenting their movements is entirely legal.
 If the target has cause to feel alarmed, distressed or harassed, they may be entitled to take legal action against the person or people doing the surveillance.

 Legal concerns also arise when vehicles are fitted with tracking devices.
 It is illegal to track a vehicle without permission from the driver unless it forms part of a legitimate investigation.
 Members of the public can conduct legitimate investigations.
 For example, if you have evidence to suggest that a car you own is being used for unethical purposes, you may be entitled to fit a tracking device.